x684867/nemesis_server/src/nodejs/doc/api/tty.markdown

     Stability: 2 - Unstable

-The `tty` module houses the `tty.ReadStream` and `tty.WriteStream` classes.
-In most cases, you will not need to use this module directly.
+The `tty` package houses the `tty.ReadStream` and `tty.WriteStream` classes.
+In most cases, you will not need to use this package directly.

 When node detects that it is being run inside a TTY context, then `process.stdin` will be a `tty.ReadStream` instance and `process.stdout` will be